learn-co-curriculum/uci-mod-3-methods-review/README.md

 The word `greeting` will execute the body of the defined method for each time it was called.

-As a final step we could write a method to do the work of "say greeting five times:"
+We could write a method to do the work of "say greeting five times:"

 ```ruby
 def greeting